AndyLandy/MakeMP3/README.txt

 development or features will go into MakeMP3, but I'm certainly willing to consider suggestions.
 Please feel free to submit patches or pull requests.
 MakeMP3 is distributed as Free Software in the hopes that it will be useful to other people.
-However, if you like it and wish to make a donation you can do so sing PayPal with the address listed above.
+If you find it useful and wish to make a donation, you can do so via PayPal using the e-mail address listed above.

 Licensing
 =========